swiftlang/swift-evolution/proposals/0153-compensate-for-the-inconsistency-of-nscopyings-behaviour.md

 ### Compile-time checking

-Instead of introduce the copy within the initializer, have the compiler emit a **compile-time error or warning** if developers are performing an assignment operation from within an initializer between a property declared as `@NSCopying` and an instance of a `<NSCopying>` protocol conforming class.
+Instead of introducing the copy within the initializer, have the compiler emit a **compile-time error or warning** if developers are performing an assignment operation from within an initializer between a property declared as `@NSCopying` and an instance of a `<NSCopying>` protocol conforming class.
 Also, speaking of GUI integrated development environments such as Xcode, leaving this kind of error or warning **FIXABLE** would be needed in order to make them can be quickly fixed by both IDEs and migrator tools through simply appending `.copy() as!
 AutoInferredClassType`.

 With the adjustment mentioned above, following code fragment, for instance, will no longer be successfully compiled: